follow us on:

 Want to keep up to date with all our latest posts and news?
 Then feel free to subscribe and we’ll keep you posted!!

 Only about an hour outside of Lisbon lies the beautiful and mystical town of Sintra.
-Once the summer playground of the Portuguese royals and nobility, it is a must-see destination for anyone visiting Lisboa.
+Once the summer playground of the Portuguese royals and nobility, it is a must-see destination and a top day trip from Lisbon, for anyone visiting the city.

 Many travellers prefer to simply embark on a Lisbon to Sintra day trip, but in reality, you could quite easily spend a night here.
 Especially if you want to really get stuck in and visit as many Sintra sights as possible.